hyodae-seo/hyodaeseo.com/content/authors/rai/_index.md

     url: 'https://github.com/raickhr'

 # Short bio (displayed in user profile at end of posts)
-bio: Physical oceanographer, climate scientist,and numerical modeler, with a broad range of research and teaching interests in oceanic and atmospheric processes and their interactions relating to climate and offshore wind energy.
+bio: I am a fluid dynamics enthusiast researching climate science, focusing on air-sea interaction.
+I conduct my research by running numerical simulations of the ocean and atmosphere on supercomputers.
 interests:
   - Air-Sea Interaction
   - Geophysical Fluid Dynamics